Kim Kardashian Robbers Claim Heist Made Easy By Her Social Media Boasting

 In the days after the robbery, Kardashian told police she was in her room wearing nothing but a bathrobe when the men stormed the premises just before daybreak.

-Kardashian added earlier that evening she had been with sister Kourtney and an assistant, but decided to return to her room to work on the computer, only to be distracted by noises at her door.
+Kardashian added that earlier that evening, she had been with sister Kourtney and an assistant, but decided to return to her room to work on the computer, only to be distracted by noises at her door.

 She later told authorities at least two of the hooded men wore jackets that read “Police.”
-She added at some point the men pushed her onto the bed and rifled through her purse, before raiding a nearby jewelry box that held at least two diamond Cartier bracelets, a Lorraine Schwartz diamond necklace, diamond earrings, a gold Rolex watch, gold Jacob necklaces and a diamond necklace barring the name of her son Saint.
+She added that, at some point, the men pushed her onto the bed and rifled through her purse, before raiding a nearby jewelry box that held at least two diamond Cartier bracelets, a Lorraine Schwartz diamond necklace, diamond earrings, a gold Rolex watch, gold Jacob necklaces, and a diamond necklace bearing the name of her son Saint.

-Kardashian also told police the men didn’t take any money and after they ran off she was able to free herself and quickly make her way to a friend’s room where she immediately called Kourtney.
+Kardashian also told police that the men didn’t take any money and after they ran off she was able to free herself and quickly make her way to a friend’s room where she immediately called Kourtney.

 “There’s no way out,” she cried.
 “It makes me so upset to think about it.”